-Breast Reduction in Houston, League City & Clear Lake, TX
+Breast Reduction in Houston, Pearland & Clear Lake, TX

 Breast Reduction surgery, also known as reduction mammoplasty, results in a more proportional breast size and reduces symptoms associated with heavy breasts.
 Patients will find clothes better fitting, and exercise may become easier.
 Dr. Kimberly Carpin serves patients in Houston, League City and Clear Lake, TX and surrounding areas.

 Who is a candidate for breast reduction surgery?

 Macromastia (enlarged breasts) can cause problems for many women.
 The excessive weight of the breast can lead to shoulder, neck, and upper back pain.
 Persistent rashes can occur under the breast, as well as shoulder grooving from bra straps.

 How much does breast reduction cost?

 Breast reduction surgery may be covered by insurance in some cases.
 On average, the cost is $6,000-$7,000.
 An individual quote will be determined after consultation with Dr. Carpin.

 Surgery is performed under general anesthesia in the hospital.
 The procedure typically lasts 4-5 hours.
 The skin incisions are made around the areola and under the breast.
 Excess skin and breast tissue are removed.
 The areola is reduced and lifted.
 The breast is reshaped and lifted.
 Sutures are placed and the breast is wrapped in a light dressing.
 After observation, patients are released home on the same day of surgery.

 Patients commonly feel discomfort, swelling, and bruising.
 Patients typically return to work in one week to two weeks.
 Most patients begin to feel back relief soon after surgery.
 Heavy exercise is permitted by four to six weeks in most cases.
 Scars fade over the course of six to twelve months.